All Episodes

 What were you saying about it?

-Yeah, but by the way, Jason is like our sports guru on the program.
+By the way, Jason is like our sports guru on the program.

-Uh, but that stood out to you.
+But that stood out to you.

 I have not heard it.

-So all right, why don't I hear it with the audience?
+So, all right, why don't I hear it with the audience?

 Play it.

-Um, I I I need I need officers to my house now.
+I need officers to my house now.

-My husband is drunk and blue.
+My husband is drunk and blood.

 Richard, please stop.